-Move from one product to another

-Perform the following steps:

-export PATH=\$PATH:/opt/VRTSvlic/bin

-vxkeyless set prod levels

-to key-based licensing

-Move from keyless licensing You will need to remove the keyless licenses by using the NONE keyword.

-Note: Clearing the keys disables the Veritas InfoScale products until you install a new key or set a new product level.

-vxkeyless [-q] set NONE

-Register a Veritas InfoScale product using a license key:

-See "Registering Veritas InfoScale using product license keys" on page 15.
+Move from one product to another Perform the following steps: # export PATH=\$PATH:/opt/VRTSvlic/bin # vxkeyless set prod_levels Move from keyless licensing to key-based licensing You will need to remove the keyless licenses by using the NONE keyword.
+Note: Clearing the keys disables the Veritas InfoScale products until you install a new key or set a new product level. vxkeyless [-q] set NONE Register a Veritas InfoScale product using a license key: See "Registering Veritas InfoScale using product license keys" on page 14.